 The activation code is automatically generated for each children account and can be provided to teachers and/or parents, who can insert the student’s code into their own Kinderuni profiles to view the child’s progress (“View reports”).

 To start with the Kinderuni lectures, any lecture can be chosen in one of the three faculties – "Humankind", "Nature", "Technology" – by clicking on the lecture square:

 The lecture will open and the screen looks like the below:

 If you click on the little arrows ( ) you will get to the different sections of the lecture.

 Each lecture consists of the following:

-- a VIDEO which can be watched in English or German
+- a video which can be watched in a variety of languages, including English and German

 For the videos, subtitles can be added in German or English at the bottom right and the sound adjusted on the bottom left hand side.